rin3/MSRect/README.md

     > perl MSRect.pl
     ```

     then, enter the file name of the Cabrillo log.
     Results will be printed on the screen output and in 'report.txt' file created in the same folder.
-    Hour summary of QSY counts will be shown in the screen.
-If excess QSYs had been detected, you will be warned.
-If you find too many violations, consider submitting your log into Multi/Multi category rather than Multi/Single.

-3. The correctly numbered new Cabrillo log will be created as "new_" plus original file name.
-The original Cabrillo log is untouched.
-In addition, two report files are created.

-- bandchanges.txt: Consecutive QSOs on the same band is treated as one in the program.
-Change# is a serial number for such bundled QSOs.
-TX#s assigned for each bundle of QSOs are shown.
-- qsy_report.txt: Flow of QSYs for entire contest is shown using text graphics.
-You can count and confirm that the QSY counts are in fact less than eight times for each TX.
+Additionally, separate logs for Run and Mult transmitters are created - 'RunQSOs.txt' and 'MultQSOs.txt' - in which QSYs are tagged and intervals are calculated.

 Version History
 ---------------